 Research Area: Human Rights Law; Health Law; Mental Health and Capacity Law; Convention on the Rights of Persons with Disabilities.

-Research Affiliations: Centre for Business and Human Rights, Centre for People Organisations and Work (CPOW); Future Social Services Institute (FSSI); Health, Arts, Social sciences and Humanities network (HASH); Disability Justice Consortium.
+Research Affiliations: Centre for Business and Human Rights, Centre for People Organisations and Work (CPOW); Workforce Innovation and Development Institute (WIDI); Health, Arts, Social sciences and Humanities network (HASH); Disability Justice Consortium.

 Current research projects: Informed consent in the delivery of aged care; Independent evaluation of the IMHA service.

 - Professor in the Graduate School of Business and Law

 - Acting chair of the RMIT’s Human Research Ethics Committee

 - Lecturer in Administrative Law, Human Rights Law, Health Law, Jurisprudence and Legal Research Project.

 - MA (Latrobe University)

 - Community member Mental Health Tribunal (Victoria)-2016 to present.